bracerino/icet-sqs-gui/README.md

 # SQS-GUI
-GUI for generation SQS structure using Icet package
+GUI for generating SQS structures using Icet package